 Weeds must be kept to a minimum in order to keep the spread of weed seeds down and also for our City staff to assess your garden maintenance.
 At all times, your plot must be kept clean and free from debris and weeds.
 Plots that become over run with weeds will be given one week’s notice to clean up.
 Failure to clean up will result in the bed being considered abandoned and forfeited without a refund.

 Your garden plot must be planted, maintained and stay within its boundaries.
 You must have plants or produce in your plots.
 Plots may not be consistently weedy, untended or filled with debris.

 Gardeners should be aware that municipal park hours for this location are from 6 a.m. - 9 p.m.

 One of the goals in community gardening is to work together, next to your neighbor in harmony.
 Please be courteous and cooperative in all interactions and work together to resolve any disagreements.
 Contact Stephanie Richardson for guideline clarification.
 Our Garden Manager will be on site periodically through the week to check the plots often and encourage productive use by all participants.

 At the end of the growing season gardeners must level and clean their plot.
 Cleaning involves both the plot and the walkway directly around your plot by removing dead plants, temporary supports and other debris.
 The projected shut off of water is mid-September.
-The cleanup deadline is October 11.
+The cleanup deadline is the second Sunday of October.